 John Schiavetta is Deputy Chief Risk Office for AB, overseeing aspects of risk management to ensure that risks being taken are well understood and appropriately managed.
 Schiavetta joined AB in 2008 as Director of Risk Management with responsibilities for Fixed Income Risk, Liquidity Risk, Counterparty Risk and Valuation.
 Previously, he was at Fitch Ratings for 15 years, most recently as group managing director responsible for managing the agency’s global structured credit-ratings group.
 Prior to that, Schiavetta was product manager at the pension-consulting firm CDA Investment Technologies.
 He began his career at the Dreyfus Corporation.
 Schiavetta holds a BA in economics from Bates College and is a CFA charterholder.
 Location: New York.

-Director of Operational Risk Management
+Director, Operational Risk

 Jack Sprague is a Senior Vice President and the Head of Operational Risk Policy, Framework, and Capital for the Americas at HSBC.